nikitavoloboev/data/focusing/rules.md

 - Commit changes and push before making a release.
 - When making changes to other projects, respect their Git workflow and commit style.
 - Prefix branch names with `fix/` or `feat/` appropriately.
-- Squash commits before merging.
+- Squash commits into 1 before merging.
+(GitHub lets you easily do it from PR).

 ## GitHub